George Clooney, Gladys Knight among Kennedy Center honorees

 The organization honors a select group of people every year for their artistic influences on American culture.
 President Joe Biden, Vice President Kamala Harris and their respective spouses are slated to attend.

-The 61-year-old Clooney — the actor among this year’s musically leaning group of honorees — has television credits going back into the late 1970s but became a household name with the role of Doug Ross in the television show ER.
+The 61-year-old Clooney — the actor among this year’s musically leaning group of honorees — has television credits going back into the late 1970s but became a household name with the role of Doug Ross on the television show “ER.”

-From there he starred in movies such as “Batman & Robin,” “Three Kings,” “Ocean’s Eleven” (and Twelve and Thirteen), and his most recent movie “Ticket to Paradise.”
+From there he starred in movies such as “Three Kings,” “Ocean’s Eleven” (and “Twelve” and “Thirteen”), “O Brother, Where Art Thou?” and his most recent film, “Ticket to Paradise.”
 He also has extensive directing and producing credits including “Good Night, and Good Luck.”
 He and his wife, humanitarian rights lawyer Amal Clooney, created the Clooney Foundation for Justice, and he’s produced telethons to raise money for various causes.

 “To be mentioned in the same breath with the rest of these incredible artists is an honor.
 This is a genuinely exciting surprise for the whole Clooney family,” said Clooney in a statement on the Center’s website.